 Charlaine Harris Collection.
 2002-2003.
-This small collection contains materials from this Tunica, Mississippi, raised native and mystery author of the popular Sookie Stackhouse, Aurora Teagarden, and Lily Bard series'.
-The collection contains promotinal materials for Club Dead and an annotated galley page from Living Dead in Dallas (3 boxes).
+This small collection contains materials from this Tunica, Mississippi, raised native and mystery author of the popular Sookie Stackhouse, Aurora Teagarden, and Lily Bard series.
+The collection contains promotional materials for Club Dead and an annotated galley page from Living Dead in Dallas (3 boxes).

 Joe Hayes Poems.
 Handwritten poems by Joe Hayes on Camp Van Dorn letterhead on life as a soldier dated 1943-1944 (Folder 11).